 To help assess the results of investments in individual federal initiatives to foster green building in the nonfederal sector, as well as their combined results, the Department of Housing and Urban Development (HUD), the Department of Energy (Energy), and the Environmental Protection Agency (EPA) should lead an effort with other agencies that are implementing green building initiatives to collaborate on identifying performance information, such as shared goals and common performance measures, for green building initiatives for the nonfederal sector.

-GAO agrees that in the short term, existing federal partnerships and authorities offer important opportunities for agencies to collaborate on green building initiatives for the nonfederal sector.
-However, under the existing partnerships and authorities at the time of GAO’s review, about one-third of the 94 initiatives—implemented by 11 agencies—had green building goals and performance measures.
-As GAO previously reported, without comprehensive information about each individual initiative’s progress toward fostering green building, and without collaboration across federal agencies to establish green building goals and ways to measure progress, Congress, agency heads, and the public have incomplete information about the results of individual and overall federal efforts to foster green building in the nonfederal sector and the efficiency of these efforts.
-Therefore, in the long term, it will be important for HUD, Energy, and EPA—the agencies implementing most (about two-thirds) of the initiatives GAO identified—to take actions necessary to better ensure collaboration among all agencies implementing initiatives on ways to identify shared goals and adopt common performance measures to assess results government-wide.
-Such an effort could help identify opportunities for enhancing efficiency and reducing costs to administer these initiatives.
+GAO agrees that, in the short term, existing federal partnerships and authorities offer important opportunities for agencies to collaborate on green building initiatives for the nonfederal sector.
+However, without comprehensive information about each individual initiative’s progress toward fostering green building, and without collaboration across federal agencies to establish green building goals and ways to measure progress, Congress, agency heads, and the public have incomplete information about the results of individual and overall federal efforts to foster green building in the nonfederal sector and the efficiency of these efforts.
+Therefore, in the long term, it will be important for HUD, Energy, and EPA—the agencies implementing most (about two-thirds) of the initiatives GAO identified—to take actions necessary to better ensure agencies collaborate on the initiatives to identify shared goals and adopt common performance measures to assess results government-wide.
+Such an effort could include HUD’s proposed survey and related actions and could help identify opportunities for enhancing efficiency and reducing costs to administer these initiatives.